pinnacle-comp/pinnacle/wiki/configuration/config-basics.md

 :::

 The `run` field declares the command that Pinnacle will run to start your config.
 For a Lua config, it spins up an instance of Lua.
-For a Rust config, it delegates to Cargo.
+For a Rust config, it delegates to Cargo, there is no need to run `cargo build` manually after config modification.

 ### Other Fields